 Soccer Meeting Information (Athletic Night)

-Season practice schedule and attendance policy: We will practice every day during the week (except game days) from 2:30-5:00 or dark.
+Season practice schedule and attendance policy: We will practice every day during the week (except game days) from 2:30-4:30.
 I will be watching attendance closely.
 I expect my team to always be at practice unless sick or excused by myself.
 After three absences, a parent will be notified.
 I would like all of you to be responsible enough to show up to practice.
 Your attendance not only affects yourselves personally, but the whole team.
 We all rely on each other.
 I also expect all players to wear a white shirt during practice until we receive our practice shirts.
 White shirts with logos are fine.
 I demand this for scrimmage reasons, as well as team unity.

 Games: We (varsity team) are attending two tournaments.
 We will have games over the Christmas break and we will be practicing.
 I expect everyone to not only attend, but to be ready to play.
 These practices are vital for our final push to the playoffs in January.

 Fund Raising: We have an awesome booster club!!!
 They would love any and all parent volunteers to help with this.
 If we don’t have parent volunteers, the children will have to pay a set amount instead of fundraising.

 Code of Conduct: The school expects all students to follow their Student Code of Conduct book before, during, and after all games, and practices.
 Any disruptive, deceptive, defiant, or obscene behavior could result in the following actions: